gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Test cases

-- The classes from plugins declared in a script's `plugins { ... }` block are visible when compiling the script.
+- The classes from plugins declared in a script's `plugins { ... }` block are visible:
+    - when compiling the script.
+    - from classes declared in a script's `buildscript { ... }` block.
 - When a parent project's build script uses a `plugins { ... }` block to apply non-core plugins:
     - The classes from plugins are not visible when compiling a child project's build script.
     - The plugins are not visible via a child project's `Project.apply()` method.